 The location may be any place of botanic interest which is usually within 50 miles of New York City.
 We are not a hiking club and walking distances are usually not great.
 Those who come on the field trips are urged to participate in the Society’s other activities as well.
 The phone numbers and e-mail addresses (when available) of each leader are given at the end of each trip description.
-Trips generally go rain or shine; if in doubt, contact the leader.
+Trips generally go rain or shine; if in doubt, check the website or contact the leader.
 Some trips are reachable only by automobile.
-Those in need of rides and those who are offering rides should post and check for messages on the Torrey Botanical Society Facebook and Twitter sites.
+Those in need of rides and those who are offering rides should post and check for messages on Torrey Botanical Society’s Facebook and Twitter sites or contact the trip leader.
 Bus and train schedules listed in trip descriptions are subject to change; those who use public transportation are advised to check updated schedules in advance.
 Interested guests and non-members are always welcome on field trips.

-Field trip leaders are asked to send full vegetation lists and notes on any new or unusual plants or vegetation types to the field chair:
+Field trip leaders are asked to complete a field trip reporting form which includes vegetation lists and notes on any new or unusual plants or vegetation types to the Field Chair:

 I would like to thank all trip leaders for their time and effort in supporting the Torrey field programs.